ccieblogger/netraven/docs/development_logs/feature_api_container_refactor/02_implementation_plan.md

 - Phase 6 (Asynchronous Operation) depends on the completion of Phase 2 and Phase 5
 - Phase 7 (Documentation and Testing) should be implemented incrementally throughout other phases
 - Phase 8 (Containerization) can be implemented independently of other phases
+- Phase 5.0 (AuditService Refactor) should ideally be completed before significant error handling or audit logging logic is finalized in other services.

 ## Risk Assessment and Mitigation